dcs25-achiwaya-cyber/Student-marks-calculator-/README.md

 ## Assumptions
 - marks entered are within specific acceptable range
-- the weighting of coursework and exam is
-  Equally fixed at 50% respectively
+- the weighting of coursework and exam is equally fixed at 50% respectively
 - the users understands to interact with the program effectively
 - the user shall input data in the correct format(numbers only)